Interest in the marijuana sector is hot. Here experts in the industry explain what investors need to know before investing in a cannabis stock.

 “Depending on the stage of the licensing process, generating revenue could be anywhere from days to months to years away,” he said.

 Invictus MD (TSXV:IMH OTC: IVITF) is a cannabis company which represents a platform of licensed producers, under the Access to Cannabis for Medical Purposes Regulations (“ACMPR”), dedicated to providing high-quality, regulated pharma-grade cannabis for medical and recreational use.
 Our growers are supported by over 250 acres of buildable property with full access to our team of industry-leading horticulturists, biochemists, and project managers.
-Successful Realized Return on Investment.Get Investor Kit
+Successful Realized Return on Investment.Send me an Investor Kit

 How to invest in a cannabis stock: does the management team have experience?